McDonald’s fans can get this popular menu item at Wendy’s

 The introduction of the new menu item is part of Wendy’s new spring-inspired menu lineup.

-Wendy’s version of the snack wrap isn’t a carbon copy of McDonald’s version.
+Wendy’s version of the snack wrap isn’t a carbon copy of McDonald’s version, however.
 For example, Wendy’s wrap will feature grilled chicken, while McDonald’s includes fried chicken.
 Still, there are some similarities.

 The snack wrap isn’t the only McDonald’s item fans are hoping will come back.
 People have also petitioned for the return of Mighty Wings, the BTS Meal and all-day breakfast.